futuresuper/fs-website-2021/src/blog-posts/nyc-vs-fossil-fuels-the-big-apples-clever-plan-to-take-down-big-polluters.md

 The good news is that through super we have a lot of financial muscle to flex, and almost everyone can [easily divest from fossil fuels!](https://www.myfuturesuper.com.au/switch/go-fossil-free?utm_source=blog&utm_medium=website&utm_campaign=NYC%20vs%20Fossil%20Fuels&utm_content=)

-### Switch to Future Super = Divesting from Fossil Fuels
+### Future Super does not invest in the fossil fuel industry

-In 2014, an experienced team of ethical investment experts and climate activists created **[Future Super](https://www.myfuturesuper.com.au/switch/go-fossil-free?utm_source=blog&utm_medium=website&utm_campaign=NYC%20vs%20Fossil%20Fuels&utm_content=), Australia’s first 100% fossil fuel free super fund.**
+In 2014, an experienced team of ethical investment experts and climate activists created **[Future Super](https://www.myfuturesuper.com.au/switch/go-fossil-free?utm_source=blog&utm_medium=website&utm_campaign=NYC%20vs%20Fossil%20Fuels&utm_content=), a super fund that says no to fossil fuel investments.**

 Since launch, Future Super has empowered thousands of Australians to easily switch to fossil free super.